Walsh: Boston ‘pausing’ school reopening plan as positive test rate continues to climb

 Over the next two weeks, the city will work to determine if the recent uptick in positive cases is a trend or a “bump in the road,” Chief of Health and Human Services Marty Martinez explained.

-Boston is currently seeing a 4.1 percent COVID-19 positivity rate, which is up from last week, according to Martinez.
+Boston is currently seeing a 4.1 percent COVID-19 positivity rate, which is up from last week and now at its highest mark since June, according to Martinez.

 “The average number of positive tests increased from 65.6 to 73 positive tests per day,” Martinez said.
 “We continue to see increased COVID activity week over week.”